mahircce/Paperly/README.md

 # 📰 Patrikaghar: The Ultimate Newspaper Hub of Bangladesh

 Welcome to **Patrikaghar**, a centralized platform for accessing all Bangladeshi newspaper websites, e-papers, and writing submission emails.
-Created as a project for the **Web Programming Course**, this platform serves as a hub for writers, readers, and anyone interested in the Bangladeshi newspaper ecosystem.
+Created as a project for the **Web Programming Course**, this platform serves as a hub for writers, readers and anyone interested in the Bangladeshi newspaper ecosystem.

 ---